 Seek advice from relevant agencies and interest holders

 This information is a general guide and only intended to provide an overview of agencies that proponents may need to consult with.
-DoL does not guarantee the completeness, accuracy, reliability or suitability for its use.
+DPLH does not guarantee the completeness, accuracy, reliability or suitability for its use.
 It does not constitute advice, legal or otherwise.
 It is the reader’s responsibility to confirm the accuracy of information with the relevant agencies at the time of use.

 Something to remember

 Your discussions are important as you need in-principle support and agreement from Referral Agencies and interest holders (in writing) before your Project Proposal can proceed any further.

 The preliminary advice you receive may affect the location and size of your proposal, which means you might need to refine your area of interest.

 Although it may not be necessary in the early stages, you should be aware that consultants or land surveyors can help define your area of interest and may be able to assist in addressing access to the area.
 The types of consultants listed below may be able to assist you at different times during the development of your Project Proposal.

 Cultural consultant – assists with Indigenous Land Use Agreement (ILUA) negotiations with Native Title Parties and conducting Aboriginal heritage surveys.